dmccreary/micropython-clocks-and-watches/docs/index.md

-# Designing and Building Clocks and Watches with MicroPython
+# Designing and Building Clocks and Watches with MicroPython and AI

+![Banner](./img/banner.png)

 Welcome to the Clocks and Watches website!

-![Banner](./img/banner.png)

-## Our Mission

-The mission of this website is to serve as a resource for teachers, mentors and students who want to learn how to use the popular MicroPython language to enable high-school students to design their own digital clocks and smart watches using MicroPython.
+This website is a resource for teachers, mentors and students who want to have fun hands-on ways to learn computational thinking using the popular Python language.
+This course enables junior high and high school students the tools to design and build their own digital clocks and smart watches low cost components.

-This website contains instructions for finding low-cost parts (many under $20/student) and customizing your custom clock and watch displays.
+This website contains detailed instructions for finding low-cost parts (many under $20/student) and customizing your custom clock and watch displays using MicroPython.

 These projects have only recently been possible due to the following developments:

 1. The 2021 release of the powerful $4 Raspberry Pi Pico microcontroller.
-1. The availability of low-cost high-contrast OLED and TFT displays for as low as [$7 each](https://www.ebay.com/sch/i.html?_nkw=watch+SPI+240x240+display).
+2. The availability of low-cost high-contrast OLED and TFT displays for as low as [$7 each](https://www.ebay.com/sch/i.html?_nkw=watch+SPI+240x240+display).
 When we use the $4 Raspberry Pi Pico our classrooms can create a development system for under $15.
-2. The support of highly optimized drawing of complex ellipse and polygon shapes into the frame buffer by the MicroPython runtime.
+3. The support of highly optimized drawing of complex ellipse and polygon shapes into the frame buffer by the MicroPython runtime.
 This only became available in [version 20](https://github.com/micropython/micropython/releases/tag/v1.20.0) of the standard MicroPython runtime released in April of 2023.
 Before this every clock and watch project used custom math functions that slowed drawing times.
-3. The ability of WiFi-enabled microcontrollers that can synchronize with centralized time services using standard WiFi networks.
+4. The ability of WiFi-enabled microcontrollers that can synchronize with centralized time services using standard WiFi networks.
 We use the $5 Raspberry Pi Pico W in many of our projects.
-4. The availability of low-cost yet ultra-precise real-time clock chips like the [DS3231](./glossary.md#ds3231) Our goal is to provide fun ways to teach computational thinking to a wide variety of students from 6th to 12th grade.
+5. The availability of low-cost yet ultra-precise real-time clock chips like the [DS3231](./glossary.md#ds3231).

+Our goal is to provide fun ways to teach computational thinking to a wide variety of students from 6th to 12th grade.
 If you can type we have fun lesson plans from drawing simple shapes to complex clock and watch face designs.

 ## Acknowledgments